 Take a family member or friend along, if possible, to help you remember the information you're given.

-For ureteral obstruction, basic questions to ask your doctor include:
+For ureteral obstruction, basic questions to ask your provider include:

 - What's likely causing my symptoms?